 First, plan out your week.
 Don’t wing it.
 Take an hour or two over the weekend to think about what you want to get done the next week then prioritize those activities.
 Review your schedule and see what important meetings you have coming up.
 Make sure you’re properly prepared for them.
 Take control of your calendar rather than having it control you.
 If there is some blank space, then figure out ways to use it effectively.
 Plan your work then work your plan.

 Second, go to bed a little earlier on Sunday night.
-Even if you have to read a book in bed or journal to wind down.
-You may also want to keep an open notepad near your nightstand in case you want a job down action items that might inhibit your sleep.
-Strive to get a reasonably good night’s sleep.
-It’s really important to be well-rested as you start the week.
+Even if you must read a book in bed or journal to wind down.
+You may also want to keep an open notepad near your nightstand in case you want a jot down pressing issues or action items that might be inhibiting your sleep.
+Strive to get a good night’s sleep.
+It’s important to be well-rested as you start the week.
 Many of us are tired by the end of the week.
 We shouldn’t start the week that way.
 And, I know it’s not easy, but don’t get caught up in TV shows on Sunday night.
-If you really like something record it for later in the week or the next weekend.
+If you really like something, record it for later in the week or the next weekend.
 There is no substitute for a good night’s sleep.
 Your body will thank you for it.
 You will also be much more clearheaded on Monday morning.